 You might find intriguing that I even bother to mention this story.
 But, in fact, you have to keep in mind that Jews were expelled from Portugal on the fifteenth century and that our Jewish Community in Porto is very small.

-Therefore, to see a Jewish gravestone is indeed something unique – and a great excuse for you to visit the most beautiful Cemetery of Porto.
+Therefore, to see a Jewish gravestone is indeed something unique – and a great excuse for you to visit one of the most beautiful cemetery of Porto.

 Very close to my house, near the entrance of the cemetery of Prado do Repouso, is the Military Museum of Porto, which hides one of the most secretive hidden places in Porto.

-After all, this late nineteenth century building housed the Delegation of PIDE-DGS (for those who do not know about it, it was the state security service of the dictatorial Salazar’s regime) for decades.
+After all, this late nineteenth century building housed the Delegation of PIDE-DGS (the state security service of the dictatorial Salazar’s regime) for decades.

 At this building took place the interrogation, torture and arrest of more than 7.600 dissents of the dictatorship.
 From the top floor, where the interrogation and torture took place the prisoners descended to hell to the imprisoned isolation on the cells on the ground floor.

 According to M. Superville, a lawyer who personally spoke with the victims of PIDE: “The most common method of torture employed in Porto consists of obliging the exercise of the statue.
 The accused must stand until he answers all the questions.
 It goes on without any sleep time for several days and nights, with only short breaks to eat food.
 The lowest fainting is brutally suppressed.»

 The most famous prisoners were Silva Marques, who escaped on a rainy night in 1962, and Hermínia da Palma Inácio, in 1969.
 Both are immortalised in statues placed next to the Military Museum of Porto, as silent guardians of a forgotten past.